pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

       cpu: 1
 ```

-For TiDB Operator versions prior to v1.1.6, please use the YAML format configuration:
+For TiDB Operator versions earlier than v1.1.6, configure the parameters in the YAML format as follows:

 ```yaml
 apiVersion: pingcap.com/v1alpha1